Clicky

 Images by Fern Berg for Tree Vitalize

-The weeping bottlebrush tree is one of the most popular trees in Florida.
+Native to Austrlaia, the weeping bottlebrush tree is one of the most popular trees in Florida.
 The breathtaking tree features vivid red flowers and a picturesque weeping appearance.
 Many compare the lovely tree to a miniature version of the weeping willow.
-The tree produces fuzzy blooms, which attract butterflies, honeybees, and hummingbirds.

 Because of their broad and dense appearance, weeping bottlebrush trees work wonderfully to provide privacy or shade to your pool or patio.
 You can also grow several of them as a hedge around the border of your property.